 Kamala is one of only two cooperative members who has been able to bury a relative, bringing some measure of closure.
 Kamala’s father Keshad was a policeman and in 2002, the police station where he served was overrun Maoists.
 Keshad was among those who surrendered only to be shot down.
 Kamala was a year old at the time, and her first memorial square shows her father with his hands in the air before he was gunned down.
 “I don’t remember him but I need to remember the deed.
 If my father was still alive he would care for me,” she says.
 The government was able to retrieve Keshad’s body and hand it over to the family.
 Kamala has a stepmother and 2 sisters.
 Her stepmother remarried, and this delayed compensation.
 Kamala appreciates the friendships she has made through the cooperative and makes the important point that the cooperative brings together victims of government and Maoist violence.
 “We are great friends, but political leaders try to divide us,” she says without elaborating.
 You sense that there is a lot of hurt that needs to get out.

 It is easy to be drawn to Kancham.
 However grim the subject may be, a smile is never far behind.
 Kancham is also an excellent artist and has covered the walls at her home with a huge and intricate painting of a Hindu festival.
 Kancham has brought all of her skill to the Bardiya embroidery project.
-Her first memorial square in 2016 described in vivid detail the fateful afternoon in 2002 when her brother was shot and inside the house by an army patrol.
+Her first memorial square in 2016 described in vivid detail the fateful afternoon in 2002 when her brother was shot inside the house by an army patrol that was passing by.
 A second, smaller, square shows Kancham herself being consoled by her mother.
 The memories have remained with her and she often thinks of how her brother supported the entire family.
 The years following were not kind to Kancham’s family.
 After her brother died his widow remarried, which meant that Kancham’s mother did not at first receive compensation (which goes to the wife or children).
 When we first met Kancham in 2016 she had dropped out of school after grade 10 because the family could not afford to keep her at school.
 But when we returned in April 2019 Kancham was two months into a new job which was paying her 12,000 rupees ($120) a month and – typically generous – paying for her sister’s education.
 Kancham’s mother is justly proud of her daughter and says with a smile that other families in the village are jealous of her success.
 Kancham loves the cooperative and they appreciate her sense of humor.
 But her loss is never far from her mind and Kancham is often brought back to reality by Gita, a childhood friend who lives in the same village and lost her own brother during the conflict.

 Kushma has benefitted more than most from the friendships offered by the cooperative.
 She has made two squares describing the way her father Ton Bahadur was taken from home by soldiers at night.
 Kushma was seven at the time and does not remember the incident, but her mother has described it many times: “The army came to my home, took my father away and beat him.”
 Kushma’s father was another victim of a local score.
 He was not a Maoist, but active in social work in the community.
 He won election and got into an argument with an unsuccessful candidate who denounced Bahadur to the army.
 Ton had many friends in the village, but the army did not investigate.
 Kushma is close to the younger members of the cooperative and always keen to learn.
 She comes across as elegant, smart, and sophisticated but she her life has not been easy.
 Kushma left school after grade 10 because money was short.
 She is still not married at the age of 24 because her mother cannot afford to pay a second dowry after Kushma’s older sister was married a year ago.
 The family has not been helped by a dispute with inlaws over the ownership of land, which has gone on for years.
 Kushma testified before the disappearances commission in 2016 and thought that the commission was doing a good job.
 But her mother will not register her husband as dead until she learns what happened.
 Kushma sees the cooperative as a way to learn new skills and escape the pressure at home.
 She was the natural choice to manage the cooperative’s new shop at the Bardiya national park, and will play an important role in managing the business.
 She looks forward to making handicrafts and selling them to tourists.